adrienaury/go-template/README.md

 ### Initialize a new repository using Github

-When you [create a new repository on Github](https://github.com/new), you can select this project in the `Repository template` field.
+Use the button `Use this template` at the top of this page.
 It will automatically initialize your new repository with this template.

 ### Initialize a new repository without using Github